Roxe Holdings Said to Go Public in Merger Deal With Goldenstone Acquisition

 Blockchain-based payments company Roxe Holdings is nearing a deal to go public through a merger with blank check company Goldenstone Acquisition Limited at a combined valuation of $3.65 billion (nearly Rs.
 28,500 crore), according to people familiar with the matter.

-The deal bucks an unfavorable market environment with cryptocurrencies plunging in value and investors largely losing interest in special purpose acquisition companies (SPACs) of this sort partly because of disappointing returns.
+The deal bucks an unfavourable market environment with cryptocurrencies plunging in value and investors largely losing interest in special purpose acquisition companies (SPACs) of this sort partly because of disappointing returns.

 None of the Roxe investors plans to sell their stakes, the sources said.
 Goldenstone raised just $57.5 million (nearly Rs.
 440 crore) in its initial public offering in March this year, a slither of the deal's value.
 Roxe investors are also entitled to an earnout for additional shares in the combined company if certain stock price targets are met, according to the sources.